KuyuCode/modular-fastapi-boilerplate/README.md

-# 🚀 Modal FastAPI Boilerplate
+# 🚀 Modular FastAPI Boilerplate

-**Modal FastAPI Boilerplate** is a repository containing multiple implementations of a FastAPI-based boilerplate, all built upon a single, unified project structure.
+**Modular FastAPI Boilerplate** is a repository containing multiple implementations of a FastAPI-based boilerplate, all built upon a single, unified project structure.

 Each implementation is provided via its own Git branch, enabling a better developer experience for both usage and extension.